 For example, if a pedestrian ignores a “Do Not Walk” sign, they may contribute to a pedestrian accident.

-A knowledgeable Boston truck accident lawyer at Sweeney Merrigan Law, LLP can help you establish negligence, and defend against claims to blame you for contributing to your own injuries.
+A knowledgeable truck accident lawyer in Boston, MA at Sweeney Merrigan Law, LLP can help you establish negligence, and defend against claims to blame you for contributing to your own injuries.

 Every state has an official deadline, called a statute of limitations, to file a claim for money damages.
 For most Boston truck accidents, as well as car accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents, you have 3 years from the date of the accident to file a claim for damages.

 This law can be found in Title 5, Ch.
 260, Secs.
 2A.
 Once the deadline passes, any lawsuit filed will likely be dismissed.